-To reduce load on the service, retrieve operations return a maximum limit of 200 items at a time.
-If a request supplies no limit or one that exceeds the configured default limit, the default limit of 25 items is used instead.
+To reduce load on the service, retrieve operations return a maximum limit of 100 items at a time.
+If a request supplies no limit or one that exceeds the configured default limit, the default limit is used instead.

-- Marker is an index value.
-The index value has a minimum value of zero, and a maximum value that does not exceed the number of items in the resource list.
-For example, if the resource is a billing summary, the marker is the item index of the billing summary result at which to begin the list of the paged results.
+Marker is a reference to an object’s ID and is in the list of paged results for a particular resource.
+For example, if the resource is a load balancer, the marker is the load balancer ID at which to begin the list of the paged results.

 To navigate the collection, you can set the

 ?limit=10&marker=1234 displays a